 Skip to content

-The East of England Energy Zone is unrivalled in the UK, with its unique mix of wind power, gas and nuclear energy production, with recognised Enterprise Zone status.
+The East of England is unrivalled in the UK, with its unique mix of wind power, gas solar and nuclear energy production, with recognised Enterprise Zone status.
 The Norfolk coast is at the centre of the world’s largest market for offshore wind.
-Norfolk has the world’s largest windfarm in development, and the proposed development of Sizewell C nuclear power station will create 25,000 jobs.
+Norfolk has the world’s largest windfarm in development, and the proposed development of Sizewell C nuclear power station will create 25,000 jobs during its construction phase.

 Home to Norwich Research Park, we are at the forefront of climate and environmental research.
 The Centre hosts partnerships such as the Tyndall Centre, who are creating sustainable responses to climate change, and the University of East Anglia’sClimate UEA’ organisation, which has been pioneering climate research for over 50 years.